 It’s important to check your own skin, preferably once a month.
 You should know the pattern of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any new moles or changes in existing moles.

-Self-exam is best done in a well-lit room in front of a full-length mirror.
+Skin self-exams are best done in a well-lit room in front of a full-length mirror.
 Use a hand-held mirror to help look at areas that are hard to see, such as the backs of your thighs.
 Examine all areas, including your palms and soles, scalp, ears, nails, and your back (in men, about 1 of every 3 melanomas occurs on the back).
 Friends and family members can also help you with these exams, especially for those hard-to-see areas, such as your scalp and back.

+See Signs and symptoms of melanoma skin cancer to know what to look for when examining your skin.
+Any spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
 Be sure to show your doctor any areas that concern you, and ask your doctor to look at areas that may be hard for you to see.

 Exam by a health care professional